flenniken/statictea/testfiles/output.stf.md

 stf file, version 0.1.0

-## Test standard invocation used for new stf test template.
+# t.output

-# The t.output variable determines where the block output goes.
-By
+Test the t.output variable

-# default it goes to the result file.
+The t.output variable determines where the block output goes.
+By default it goes to the result file.

-# - "result" -- to the result file (default)
+- "result" -- to the result file (default)
-# - "stdout" -- to standard out
+- "stdout" -- to standard out
-# - "stderr" -- to standard error
+- "stderr" -- to standard error
-# - "log" -- to the log file
+- "log" -- to the log file
-# - "skip" -- to the bit bucket
+- "skip" -- to the bit bucket

 ### File cmd.sh command